 While it feels great to master a skill, mastery means nothing if there’s no meaning behind it.
 Every day, students are asked to learn with the hope that someday their efforts will be useful in the real world.
 The beautiful truth, though, is that students can give back and add value today, if only they’re challenged to direct their actions towards purpose and impact.

 Read the latest musings from our team.

-I am 1 of 28,600,262 (last count) people that has watched the great TED Talk by Brene Brown: The Power of Vulnerability.
+I am 1 of 30 million+ (last count) people that has watched the great TED Talk by Brene Brown: The Power of Vulnerability.
 In that talk, she states… “The ability to feel connected is why we’re here.”
-I’ve been going to SXSW since 2010 and have had the opportunity to meet and spend time with many…
+I’ve been going to SXSW since 2010 and have had the opportunity to meet and spend time with…

 In November of last year, we had the opportunity to launch our first ever High School Startup Day.
 In partnership with Junior Achievement and the Innovation Hub, we welcomed over 100 students, 10 teachers, and 10 mentors to engage in the startup process to tackle a social sector issue.
 Since beginning in the summer of…

 We provide students with experiences that are relevant and purpose-driven, in the classroom and in their communities.